BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 | ]
 ```

-> :book: **What is a Superseding Attestation**: A superseding attestation is a new attestation with a `supersedes` assertion that points to a previous attestation's digest.
+> :book: **What is a Superseding Attestation?**: A superseding attestation is a new attestation with a `supersedes` assertion that points to a previous attestation's digest.
 The original remains valid, but the newer attestation reflects the current state.

 ### Step 12: Retract an Attestation

-If an attestation instead needed to be retracted, it would follow a pattern as follows:
+If an attestation instead needed to be retracted, our best practive suggests a pattern as follows:
 ```
 RETRACTION=$(envelope subject type string "RETRACTED: [original claim text]") RETRACTION=$(envelope assertion add pred-obj known isA string "retraction" "$RETRACTION")